-Ford and Domino’s Pizza are coming together for testing self-driving pizza delivery cars in the U.S. state of Michigan.
+Ford and Domino’s Pizza are coming together to test self-driving pizza delivery cars in the U.S. state of Michigan.
 The aim of this initiative is to understand better the customer responses and interactions with autonomous vehicles.

-The upcoming weeks will see randomly selected customers of Domino’s in Ann Arbor of Michigan, incorporating with this project.
+The upcoming weeks will see randomly selected customers of Dominoes in Ann Arbor of, Michigan, incorporating this project.
 They will get a chance to accept deliveries from an autonomous research vehicle, a Ford Fusion Hybrid.
 But, this car will not be driving itself.

 Rather, all of these cars will have a safety engineer of Ford as the driver.
 Also, there will be other researchers onboard.
 These researchers will have the mission to jot down customer experiences within the last 50 feet.